ehsanasgharzde/edepth/README.md

 - **Loss**: `nn.MSELoss()`
 - **Scheduler**: `torch.optim.lr_scheduler.ReduceLROnPlateau(self.optimizer, 'min', patience=100, factor=0.5)`

+### Hardware

+- **Processor**: Intel Core i5 - 9400F
+- **GPU**: NVIDIA GeForce RTX 2060
+- **RAM**: 16 GB DDR4
+- **Storage**: 1 TB HDD + 512 GB SSD

 ### Training Performance

 - **Epochs Completed**: 96
 - **Validation Loss at 96th Epoch**: 0.27274127925435704

+### Dataset

+The dataset for edepth was gathered by downloading videos from YouTube, with details available in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1emitM6KBMgAKzhZJz0BxfTZmTI64PiG18hUpJhMpM8Q/edit?usp=sharing).
+The images and corresponding depth maps were created using the Marigold depth estimation model, available [here](https://github.com/prs-eth/Marigold).

+### Key Details:
+- **Number of Images and Labels (Depth Maps)**: 954
+- **Average Image Size** (resized to 224x224): 4.5MB
+- **Average Label (Depth Map) Size** (resized to 224x224): 6MB

 **Model State**: [Download](https://ehsanasgharzde.ir/assets/pt/ep-96-val-0.27274127925435704.pt) and place in `checkpoints` folder.

+**Note**: This model state was specifically trained for testing purposes on drone shots of cell tower antennas in daylight conditions.
+It may not be suitable for other use cases.
+Users are encouraged to train the model themselves for their specific applications and datasets to achieve optimal performance.

 ## Samples